Civil Plan Review

 Revisions

-After review, if necessary, the Public Works Department will mail a letter requesting revisions and a red lined set of mark-ups to the engineer/architect and owner.
-The engineering/architectural firm resubmits two modified sets for a second review and approval.Final Notes
+After review, if necessary, the Public Works Department will email a letter requesting revisions and a red lined set of mark-ups to the engineer and owner.
+The engineering firm resubmits one modified set for a second review and approval through the Citizen Self Service (CSS) website.

 - An easement is required for all existing and proposed City facilities and for joint use driveways.